piaudonn/azure-monitor-docs/articles/azure-monitor/logs/tables-feature-support.md

 # Tables that support transformations in Azure Monitor Logs

-The following list identifies the tables in a [Log Analytics workspace](log-analytics-workspace-overview.md) that support [transformations](../essentials/data-collection-transformations.md).
+The following list identifies the tables in a [Log Analytics workspace](log-analytics-workspace-overview.md) that support workspace [transformations](../essentials/data-collection-transformations.md#workspace-transformation-dcr).

 > [!NOTE]
 > We are in a process of adding support for more tables.
 Please check this article regularly.